 All green, amber and red behaviours require some form of attention and response.
-It is the level of
+It is the level of intervention that will vary.

 What is a green behaviour?

 Green behaviours reflect safe and healthy sexual development.
 They are displayed between children or young people of similar age or developmental ability and reflective of natural curiosity, experimentation, consensual activities and positive choices